 Forty years later, the retired captain leaned over the table at the tea house in Aksehir, closer to the Mullah's now respectable white beard and asked:

-"Just tell me Hoça, before we die in our old age and your smart trick gets lost.
+"Just tell me Hoça, before we both die in our old age and your smart trick gets lost.
 What were you hiding?
 I checked you so many times, with my own hand, and your donkeys never carried anything other than hay.
 What was it that you smuggled?"

 The Mullah stared at him with his round innocent eyes.

-"Donkeys, what else my good man?"
+"Donkeys, my good man, what else?"

 At the coffee-house, everybody was bragging of their military exploits.